SirusDoma/Genode/README.md

 # Documentation

-Not available at the moment.
+Please refers to the [wiki](https://github.com/SirusDoma/Genode/wiki) for the Documentation.

 # License